istek/istekcc/content/post/2012-09-05-the-color-of-you.md

 ---
-title: 'Lisa Ekdah &#8211; The color of you'
+title: "Lisa Ekdah - The color of you"
 date: 2012-09-05T21:05:10+00:00
 layout: post
 categories: